SocAIty/py_audio2face/README.md

 ## Overview

-This Python script leverages the headless mode of [Audio2Face](https://www.nvidia.com/en-us/omniverse/apps/audio2face/) to generate lip and face animations for characters.
+This Python script leverages the headless mode of [Audio2Face](https://www.nvidia.com/en-us/omniverse/apps/audio2face/) to generate animations for characters:
+- lip movement animations
+- face animations
+- emotions (new since 2023.2.0)
 It provides methods to control the [Audio2Face headless server](https://docs.omniverse.nvidia.com/audio2face/latest/user-manual/rest-api.html) and interact with it through a requests API.

 A use case is to generate animations for a batch of audio files and export them as USD files for example for Maya or Unreal Engine 5.